Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entries.md

 ![fullscreen image](../../static/img/concepts/entries/character_built_in.JPG)

-You can edit what custom fields and groups are included via the Entry Types Setting Menu.
+You can edit what Predefined Fields and Sections are included via the Entry Types Menu in the Settings Menu.

 ![fullscreen image](../../static/img/concepts/entries/entry_types.JPG)